-Johnny Depp Surprises Disneyland Guests As Captain Jack Sparrow In Pirates Of The Caribbean Ride (Video)
+Johnny Depp Surprises Disneyland Guests As Captain Jack Sparrow In Pirates Of The Caribbean Ride [Video]

 It's not everyday that you come to Disneyland and see Johnny Depp as jack sparrow in the pirates attraction surprising fans and having their reactions recorded lol. ???? #PiratesOfTheCaribbean #POTC #DeadmanTellNoTales #JohnnyDepp #JackSparrow #Disney #DisneyParks #DisneyGram #Disneyland #DisneylandResort #DL #DLR #HappiestPlaceOnEarth #DisneySide #GetHappier #DisneylandAnnualPass #AnnualPass #AP #DisneylandCastMember #CastMember #CM #TheDisneylandTwins

 Guests riding the Pirates of the Caribbean attraction had no idea that Depp was going to be there, but they were hopeful when they saw the signs of filming taking place.
-Even then, no-one would have thought he would actually take over a part of the famous ride and entertain them as one of his most famous characters of all time.
+Even then, no one would have thought he would actually take over a part of the famous ride and entertain them as one of his most famous characters of all time.

 One guest spoke with E!
 News and said that it was so exciting to see Captain Jack come to life in front of their eyes.